Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Additional Experiments

+\textbf{All-to-All Blocking Latency in Expert Parallelism.} We measure all-to-all latency on the same hardware as Section \ref{sec:experiments}. \Cref{tab:all2all_InEP} reveals a significant bottleneck inherent in synchronous Expert Parallelism for DiT-MoE models: the all-to-all communication overhead.
+The experimental data indicates that, across all tested configurations, all-to-all communication time significantly surpasses half of the total inference time.
+Furthermore, a pronounced upward trend is observed in this percentage as the batch size increases, reaching a strikingly high 79.2\%.
+This underscores the necessity of our proposed approach to mitigate this communication bottleneck and achieve substantial inference acceleration.

 \textbf{Quality results.} In Figure \ref{fig:sample_sup}, we present additional qualitative results across six different classes.
 Notably, only the displaced expert parallelism without extra synchronization demonstrates considerable deviations.
-In particular, the images produced by DICE closely resemble the original ones.
+In particular, the images produced by \dice{} closely resemble the synced version.

-\textbf{Speedups and memory analysis.} The results shown in Figure \ref{fig:3080_End2End} and \ref{fig:3080_Latency}.
-Similar to the results on the \texttt{NVIDIA RTX 4090} GPUs, \dice{} also demonstrates significant speedup across various batch sizes and image resolutions, achieving a maximum speedup of 18\% at batch size 32.
-The speedup on the 3080 GPUs is slightly lower than on the 4090 GPUs under the same configuration (21\%).
-This may be due to the 3080's lower computational performance, which reduces the impact of communication overhead on overall inference time.